International Center for Promotion of Enterprises

 The International Center for Promotion of Enterprises (ICPE) is an intergovernmental organization, established on the initiative of the United Nations, mandated to pursue and promote international cooperation in areas related to public sector management, sustainable entrepreneurship, sustainable development and promotion of knowledge-based societal change.

-ICPE is an intergovernmental organization located in Ljubljana, Slovenia and has 16 member states from Latin America, Asia, Africa and Europe.
-ICPE functions as a research hub for member states (developing countries) and other partners, facilitating the exchange of ideas and practices between counterparts from different world regions.
+The ICPE is an intergovernmental organization located in Ljubljana, Slovenia and has 14 member states from Latin America, Asia, Africa and Europe.
+The ICPE functions as a research hub for member states (developing countries) and other partners, facilitating the exchange of ideas and practices between counterparts from different world regions.

-ICPE has been publishing a refereed international journal Public Enterprise for over 30 years and has produced over 50 other publications in cooperation with the World Bank, ILO and UNIDO, all of which are available internationally.
+The ICPE has been publishing the refereed international journal Public Enterprise for over 30 years and has produced over 50 other publications in cooperation with the World Bank, ILO and UNIDO, all of which are available internationally.

 Origins

-ICPE traces its origins to the International Center for Public Enterprises in Developing Countries set up on a UN initiative in 1974, which was reconstituted as an intergovernmental organization in 1980 with more than 40 developing countries as its member states and Yugoslavia as the host country.
+The ICPE traces its origins to the International Center for Public Enterprises in Developing Countries set up on a UN initiative in 1974, which was reconstituted as an intergovernmental organization in 1980 with more than 40 developing countries as its member states and Yugoslavia as the host country.
 In 1997 the name was changed to International Center for Promotion of Enterprises by a Resolution of the ICPE Assembly in keeping up with the changed economic and political priorities of the new host country, Slovenia.

 Organization

-The Center is governed by its Statute which is also incorporated in a Slovenian law.
-According to Article 6 of the Statute, only developing countries can be members of the Center.
-The headquarter agreement between the Center and the host country is also incorporated in a Slovenian law.
-The organs of the Center are the Director-General, the Assembly and the Council.
-The Director-General is elected by the Assembly on the recommendation of the Council.
-The Director-General is the chief executive officer of the Center with full powers to administer the Center under the instructions of the Council.
-The post of Director General is vacant since May 2019.
-In January 2023 Mr Jurij Rifelj, Ambassador has been nominated to the post of Acting Director General.
+The center is governed by its statute which is also incorporated in a Slovenian law.
+According to Article 6 of the statute, only developing countries can be members of the center.
+The headquarter agreement between the center and the host country is also incorporated in a Slovenian law.
+The organs of the center are the director-general, the Assembly and the council.
+The director-general is elected by the Assembly on the recommendation of the council.
+The director-general is the chief executive officer of the center with full powers to administer the center under the instructions of the council.
+The post of director general is vacant since May 2019.
+Currently, the seniormost officer of the ICPE is executive manager, David Tavželj.

 Assembly

-The Assembly is the supreme organ of the Center and is composed of delegates representing the members of the Center.
+The Assembly is the supreme organ of the center and is composed of delegates representing the members of the center.
 Its purpose is to: